Birational Kleinian groups: Birational Kleinian groups are elementary

 If $C=E_1$ does not intersect $U$, then the contraction of $C$ would be a geometric conjugation of our birational Kleinian group and the proof is finished.
-Suppose by contradiction that $U_1=U\cap C$ is not empty.
-Then $U_1/\Gamma$ is a compact curve on $X$.
-In other words $U_1$ is a union of invariant components of a classical Kleinian group isomorphic to $\Gamma$.
-However this classical Kleinian group is contained in $\GL(2,\ZZ)$.
-It must be cyclic, contradiction.
+Suppose by way of contradiction that $U_1=U\cap C$ is not empty.
+Then $U_1/\Gamma$ is a smooth compact curve on $X$.
+In other words $U_1$ is an invariant union of components of the discontinuity domain of a classical Kleinian group isomorphic to $\Gamma$.
+However this classical Kleinian group is contained in the Fuchsian group $\GL(2,\ZZ)$ which has a free subgroup of finite index and its domain of discontinuity contains the upper and lower half planes.
+If it is a non-elementary Fuchsian subgroup of $\GL(2,\ZZ)$ then either it contains a parabolic element or it has a purely loxodromic Schottky Fuchsian subgroup of finite index.
+In both cases the quotient $U_1/\Gamma$ cannot be compact.
+Then it has to be an elementary subgroup of $\GL(2,\ZZ)$ which is necessarily cyclic, contradiction to our hypothesis.

 \end{proof}